K. N. Govind

 Kishore Nand Govind, OBE was a former Fiji Indian politician who was a judge of the High Court of Fiji.
-In his political career he was known as a fearless person who was never afraid to speak out on issues that he believed affected his electorate.
 After retiring from politics, he was made a judge of the Supreme Court (pre 1987 coup) of Fiji and during the tumultuous times between the coups of May and September 1987 he continued to deliver verdicts which maintained the independence of the judiciary.
-He was forced to leave Fiji in late 1987 but returned in 2001 to be reappointed a judge of the High Court, and in his decisions has shown himself to have taken into consideration the social impact before passing judgement.
+He was forced to leave Fiji in late 1987 but returned in 2001 to be reappointed a judge of the High Court.

 Early life

 Govind was born in Nausori but grew up in Ba where his father was a school teacher.
 He attended Lelean Memorial School, a Methodist Church run school in Nausori.
 After completing his secondary education, he went overseas to study law.
 He returned to Fiji, and after a short stint as a teacher, set up his law practice of Govind & Company in Ba town.